-RoomSketcher Pro subscribers have lots of options for using color to create beautiful and effective 2D floor plans.
+RoomSketcher Pro and Team subscribers have lots of options for using color to create beautiful and effective 2D floor plans.
 Color walls, floors, furniture, measurement symbols and more.
 You choose many of the color options using 2D Floor Plan Profile Settings, which are available from your RoomSketcher Web Account.
-Tip: if you want to set floor colors or materials by room type, for example, all bathrooms set to blue, see 2D Floor Plans - Display Color or Material by Room Type.
+Tip: if you want to set floor colors or materials by room type, for example, all bathrooms set to blue, see 2D Floor Plans – Display Color or Material by Room Type.

 This article covers: